iO-Academy/aptitude-test-react/README.md

 This application requires [this API](https://github.com/iO-Academy/aptitude-test/tree/master/api) to be up and running to work correctly.
 When working locally be sure it is working and able to recieve requests.

+Once cloned run `npm i` in the root of the project to download the dependancies.

 ## Available Scripts

 In the project directory, you can run: